Japan is known for being a land of contrasts.

 Don’t worry if you can’t get it right from the beginning, as even Japanese employees are sometimes sent to

-have called the bathroom ritual.
+the bathroom ritual.

 It is a custom in Japan that all members of a household use the same water to bathe.
 The Japanese consider that